7 Delicious Vegan Wedding Cakes

 A Touch of Whimsy

 Located in Bethlehem, Pennsylvania, Vegan Treats Bakery aims to "change people's perceptions of vegan food while simultaneously educating them on the issues animals face," according to owner Danielle Konya.
 The plant-based vegan bakery offers countless wedding cake flavors, from classic Tahitian vanilla bean paired with raspberry to decadent Dutch chocolate with peanut butter mousse and chocolate ganache.
-This particular cake embraces an Alice in Wonderland
+This particular cake embraces an

 theme with its five-tiered design, bold color palette, and quirky details.